sinonjs/sinon/CONTRIBUTING.md

 suggestions either with [an issue](http://github.com/cjohansen/Sinon.JS/issues/new) or on [the mailing list](http://groups.google.com/group/sinonjs).

+## Use EditorConfig

+To save everyone some time, please use [EditorConfig](http://editorconfig.org), so your editor helps make sure we all use the same encoding, indentation, line endings, etc.

 ## Run the tests

 The Sinon.JS developer environment requires Node/NPM.
 Please make sure you have